 A cat that is feeling confident will usually have their tail straight up.
 The tail may have a slight curl at the tip.
 I like to think of this as being like half of a heart and as it indicates the cat likes something or someone they are approaching.
 If the cat wraps their tail around something or someone, that’s a friendly gesture.

 As the tail goes down lower, things start to be more ambiguous.
 A tail that’s flat out or straight back may indicate the cat is unsure or nervous.
-As the tail goes lower, they are either more scared or upset.
+The lower the tail goes the more likely they are either scared or upset.

 If you notice your cat’s tail is puffed out, that’s a sign of them being very upset.
 What they’re trying to do is make themselves look bigger so they seem more threatening to a perceived threat.
 You may also notice that the fur on the rest of their body is also raised, something called piloerection.
 You don’t want to be trying to pick up or pet a cat that has a tail puffed out or their fur raised.
 You may get bitten!